 During this same time period, the Agency has increased its imported water deliveries to such an extent that, in three of the past four years, more water was put into the Beaumont Basin than withdrawn from it.
-A three year string was broken in 2013 due to the fact that less water was available from the State Water Project.
-Since the completion of Phase I of the East Branch Extension in 2003, the Agency has increased its deliveries to the region every year, with the exception of 2005 and 2013 (the latter being a dry year).
-Overall, the Agency has delivered approximately 62,000 acre feet of State Water Project water over the past eleven years, either for replenishment, overdraft mitigation, or direct deliveries.
+A three-year string was broken in 2014 due to the fact that less water was available from the State Water Project.
+Since the completion of Phase I of the East Branch Extension in 2003, the Agency has increased its deliveries to the region every year, with the exception of 2005, 2013, and 2014 (the latter two being dry years).
+Overall, the Agency has delivered approximately 67,000 acre feet of State Water Project water over the past eleven years, either for replenishment, overdraft mitigation, or direct deliveries.

-In the future, the local economy and local weather patterns will continue to play large roles in detennining water demands each year.
+In the future, the local economy and local weather patterns will continue to play large roles in determining water demands each year.
 As new homes are constructed in the future, recent legislation will require lower water use landscaping.
 This should reduce per capita water consumption for future development, further extending the life of local water resources.

-Based on data in this report and observation of ongoing events, it is apparent that the recession is slowly coming to an end, and construction of new homes in the region will begin within the next 1-2 years, gradually increasing water demands.
+Based on data in this report and observation of ongoing events, it is apparent that the recession is slowly coming to an end, and construction of new homes in the region will begin within the next 1-2 years, thereby increasing water demands.
 The Agency and retail water purveyors will need to work together to continue to meet the increasing water demands of the region.